-Officers have assessed the options and given the uncertainty around access to schools in at least the first half of 2021 due to COVID-19, it is recommended that Option 4 (support in the amount of £1,700) is provided.
-This maintains Council's current level of support.
-The funding is matched by DAERA and the details of benefits with this option are set out in the correspondence.
+Option 4: Support for the Eco-Schools Programme at the same cost of recommended that Option 4 (support in the amount of £1,700) is provided.
+This would maintain Council's current level of support.
+The funding is matched by DAERA and the details of benefits with this option were set out in the correspondence.

-RECOMMENDATION: that funding in the amount of £1,700 for the Keep Northern Ireland Beautiful Eco-Schools Programme in 2021/22 be approved.
+£1,700 - communication only with those schools registered with Eco Schools and those not registered cannot access additional funding provided through Eco-Schools for projects such as the funding in the amount of £1,700 for the Keep Northern Ireland Beautiful Eco-Schools Programme in 2021/22 be approved.